-PURPOSE The Investment Policy provides a clear description of the fund's investment processes and procedures to implement the fund It establishes the modus operandi of the team, ensuring all the critical steps are taken to maximize the quality of investing ach the team.
-The Process Manual describes the standard processes followed by the management for deal sourcing, assessment, a transaction and portfolio management, from sourcing to exit. ze the quality of investing achieved by WHY THIS MATTERS high quality inve stment decisions and nd structured due dil ents to make and how to manage the portf I effective risk management rely on a co igence framework.
-The manual is centra onsistent approach, including standardized procedures, a Does your Investment Policy contain FOUNDATIONAL EXPANDED the key elements suitable for your stage ?
-Checklist () Checklist () How do you know your Investment Policy is achieving its purpose?
-33 estments are in line with the objectives ating financial and impact returns in line about the steps form start to finish of the investment process.
+PURPOSE The Investment Policy provides a clear description of the fund's investment processes and procedures to implement the fund strategy.
+It establishes the modus operandi of the team, ensuring all the critical steps are taken to maximize the quality of investing achieved by the team.
+The Process Manual describes the standard processes followed by the management for deal sourcing, assessment, approval, transaction and portfolio management, from sourcing to exit.
+WHY THIS MATTERS It guides the manager in what investments to make and how to manage the portfolio within a risk level acceptable to investors.
+Consistently high quality investment decisions and effective risk management rely on a consistent approach, including standardized procedures, a clear workflow and structured due diligence framework.
+The manual is central in staff onboarding, collection of performance data and helps win investor confidence.
+Does your Investment Policy contain the key elements suitable for your stage ?
+FOUNDATIONAL Checklist () EXPANDED Checklist () How do you know your Investment Policy is achieving its purpose ?
+57 e generating financial and impact returns in line v of the fund, your investment team is well briefed on the vith investor expectations.
+The management team is clear